-- That cold appliance schemes have made appropriate arrangements for the disposal of old appliances. - That CFLs delivered are on the Energy Saving Trust's approved list. - That appropriately trained/accredited installers and accredited products have been used.
+- That all new oil and gas central heating systems include a condensing boiler and appropriate heating controls. - That CFLs provided are on the Energy Saving Trust's approved list. - That appropriately trained/accredited installers and accredited products have been used.